norc-heal/heal-data-pkg-guide/docs/intro/index.md

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

-A data package is made up of your [study files](study-file.md) and the [Standard Data Package Metadata](sdpmd.md), a set of metadata files that describe your study, study files and results, and study file and results relationships.
+A data package is the combination of your [study files](study-file.md) and [Standard Data Package Metadata](sdpmd.md), which is a set of structured metadata files that describe your study, study files and results, and study file and result relationships.

+The addition of Standard Data Package Metadata to your study files provides critical context for your study files and results within your own research team (allowing for efficient intra-team communication, coordination, and replication), and to potential secondary users of the valuable data and results you've collected and created that.

 * Add the Standard Data Package Metadata to your study files, wherever your study files naturally reside.